Murder trial of O. J. Simpson: Film

-The 1997 film Lost Highway, directed and co-written by David Lynch, was partially inspired by the case.
-In the film a man is imprisoned for his wife's murder, which he does not remember, and is released after he transforms into different man.
-Lynch found it remarkable that Simpson, who he believed committed the murders, could continue a casual lifestyle afterward.
+Lost Highway was partially inspired by the case.
+In the film, a man is imprisoned for his wife's murder, which he does not remember, and is released after he transforms into a different man.
+Director David Lynch found it remarkable that Simpson, who he believed committed the murders, could continue a casual lifestyle afterward.

+Lethal Weapon 4, which was released about two and a half years after the case, makes a reference to the success of Simpson's defense attorney Johnnie Cochran, after the character of detective Lee Butters apprehends a fleeing suspect and reads him his Miranda rights as follows: "If you can't afford an attorney, we'll provide you with the dumbest fucking lawyer on earth.
+If you get Johnnie Cochran, I'll kill ya!"

+Shrek 2 references the Bronco chase, when Donkey is turned into a white horse by the Fairy Godmother, and he and other characters are pursued by knights.

 TV

-Episodes of sitcoms, such as The Simpsons, South Park, Roseanne, New Girl, Family Guy, It's Always Sunny in Philadelphia ("Reynolds vs. Reynolds: The Cereal Defense") and Seinfeld ("The Big Salad", "The Caddy"), have mocked the case, or more specifically, Simpson himself.Saturday Night Live Weekend Update host Norm Macdonald frequently made jokes about O.J.
-Simpson's trial, such as the iconic line "Well, it is finally official: Murder is legal in the state of California" after Simpson's acquittal.
-It is rumored that the constant Simpson jokes were the cause for then NBC President Don Ohlmeyer to remove him from the Weekend Update segment, and eventually from the show altogether.
+Episodes of sitcoms such as The Simpsons, South Park, Roseanne, New Girl, Family Guy, It's Always Sunny in Philadelphia, and Seinfeld have mocked the case, or more specifically, Simpson himself.
+Saturday Night Live Weekend Update host Norm Macdonald frequently made jokes about O. J. Simpson's trial, such as the iconic line "Well, it is finally official: Murder is legal in the state of California" after Simpson's acquittal.
+It is rumored that the constant Simpson jokes were the cause for then NBC President Don Ohlmeyer to remove Macdonald from the Weekend Update segment and eventually from the show altogether.

+At WrestleMania XII on March 31, 1996, Goldust and 'Rowdy' Roddy Piper took part in a "Hollywood Backlot Brawl" match which saw the competitors have a street fight in the namesake location, ending with Goldust fleeing in a golden Cadillac with Piper pursuing him in a white Ford Bronco, eventually reaching the Anaheim Pond arena, the main location of the PPV where the fight continued.
+While the event continued in the arena, picture-in-picture footage of Simpsons' police chase from June 1994 was shown and passed off as Piper driving to the arena.
+WWE producer Bruce Prichard revealed on his podcast in 2017 that the original plan for the match was for Simpson to face Piper, but was abandoned due to fears of potential public backlash and loss of sponsorship.

-Cowlings' white Ford Bronco was featured in the reality TV show Pawn Stars.
+Cowlings' white Ford Bronco was featured on the reality TV show Pawn Stars in 2017.
 The then-owner of the vehicle estimated its value in excess of $1,000,000.